Coignite-ApS/businesslogic/README.md

 ---

 ### Auto-generated webforms
-Create a businesslogic driven webform with only a few lines of code.
+Create a businesslogic driven webform with only a few lines of code and your own webservice token `bl-token="[your-businesslogic-webservice-token]"`.

 ```html
 <script type="module" src="businesslogic.js"></script>